-Screening Process for Suspected Fraudulent Claims
+1. Screening Process for Suspected Fraudulent Claims

-If in the course of the screening process or initial investigation discrepancies develop of a sufficiently serious nature or indications of potential fraud exist (such as accident of unusual circumstances, severity of accident, unusual number of injured passengers, prior index history, recognition of a pattern related to prior cases of fraud), the case shall be referred for special investigation and consideration given to referring the claim to IFB, NICB, or appropriate law enforcement agency for prosecution (See Appendix A for other indicators).
+If in the course of the screening process or initial investigation discrepancies develop of a sufficiently serious nature or indications of potential fraud exist (such as accident of unusual circumstances, severity of accident, unusual number of injured passengers, prior index history, recognition of a pattern related to prior cases of fraud), the case shall be referred for special investigation.
+Refer to Appendix A for other indicators.